…Shh…let me tell you…something is happening in that code.

 If you are unable to understand the above code, you are not alone.
 Let me brief you on what checks the above code does?

-• Was there any response from the fetch payment status API call?
+toggle/flow enabled? - Was there any response from the fetch

-• If there was any response, check for payment settlement status and decide whether to wait for settlement to complete or move on to dispatcher(Team) decision?
+status and decide whether to wait for settlement to complete or move on todispatcher(Team) decision

 I was surprised that too many things were happening and have been taken care of by the above piece of code.
 But reading the code again now, I still feel confused as it is implicit knowledge, and the other developer might not have that proper context, so he/she again needs to read the last step from the code itself.